bjeker/bjeker/README.md

 ### Yo!
 Welcome to my code
-- Learning Godot Game Engine, Unreal Engine 5, Blender, and Scripting
+- Learning Unreal Engine 5 and Blender.
-- Coding in C++, C#, Python, Java, and more
+- Coding in C++, C#, Python, Java
 - Web development in HTML, CSS, and Javascript
 - Personal Website <a href="https://bjeker.github.io/ryan-bieker/">Here</a>
 - Fan website of Death Note <a href="https://bjeker.github.io/savior-kira/">Savior Kira</a>